 A Final Tribute

-Funeral programs are distributed to those attending a funeral or memorial service and are meant to tell those in attendance what they can expect in the service, but they're also meant to honor the deceased.
+Funeral bulletins are distributed to those attending a funeral or memorial service and are meant to tell those in attendance what they can expect in the service, but they're also meant to honor the deceased.
 This is an opportunity to present a person in a final, honorable way.
 Many people save these programs to remember the deceased.